-She has been awarded several prizes: the Grand Prix as well as the Special Prize for the alumni of the Royal Conservatory in Brussels at the 4th International Music Competition Triomphe de l’Art in Brussels 2018, Special Prize at the 1st Karol Szymanowski International String Quartet Competition in Katowice 2014, 3rd Prize at the International Music Competition Malta 2015, Special Prize for the best performance of 20th century piece at the 2nd Szymanowski International String Quartet Competition in Katowice 2017, Special Prize for the best performance of the piece by Krzysztof Penderecki at the 2nd International Beethoven Chamber Music Competition in Lusławice 2017.
-She has also been awarded the third prize at the International Chamber Music Competition in Gorlice (Poland, 2013) as a member of a cello-accordion duo, and the third prize at the nationwide Cello Competition in Łodź (2009).
+She has been awarded several prizes: Grand Prize as well as the Special Prize for former students of the Royal Conservatory of Brussels at the 4th International Music Competition Triumph of Art in Brussels 2018, Special Prize at the 1st International Karol Szymanowski String Quartet Competition in Katowice 2014, 3rd Prize at the International Music Competition in Malta 2015, Special Prize for the best performance of a 20th century piece at the 2nd International Szymanowski String Quartet Competition in Katowice 2017, Special Prize for the best performance of Krzysztof Penderecki’s piece at the 2nd International Beethoven Chamber Music Competition in Lusławice 2017.
+She was also awarded third prize at the International Chamber Music Competition in Gorlice (Poland, 2013) as a member of a cello/accordion duo, and third prize at the National Cello Competition in Łodź (2009).